SAP-samples/teched2025-AI164/exercises/ex3/README.md

 ```
 <br>![](/exercises/ex3/images/13_13_btp_service_creation.png)

-12. Click on the **documentgroundingcis** instance and download the service key.
+12. Click on the **documentgroundingcis** instance and download the Service Key.
 <br>![](/exercises/ex3/images/13_14_btp_service_creation.png)

 13. Make sure that the key has a "clientid" and a "certificate" and start the download.